Turkey Quinoa Meatballs

 1 cup cooked, unsalted quinoa

-1 teaspoon sea salt (add a heaping 1/2 teaspoon if your quinoa is salted)
+1 teaspoon sea salt (use a heaping 1/2 teaspoon if your quinoa is salted)

 2 teaspoons dried oregano